fuzzylogicxx/fuzzylogic/posts/images-many-ways.md

 ---
-title: "Images on the web: collecting and demystifying the options"
+title: "Images on the web: the big picture"
-description: In 2020 there are a brain-frazzling number of different ways to render an image on a web page.
-In this post I step through them, how they have evolved, and where they are appropriate.
+description: In modern web development there are a brain-frazzling number of different ways to include an image on a web page.
+In this post I step through these methods, discussing how they evolved and where they are appropriate.
 date: 2020-12-09 11:30:00
 tags:
   - entry